 Exams consist of a variety of question types listed below.
-For details, see the "Assessments" document online.

-- True and False
+True and False

-- Illustrations
+Illustrations

-- Matching
+Guided Essays

-- Guided Essays
+MatchingFill in the Blanks

-- Fill in the Blanks Short Answers
+Short Answers

 Makeup Exams and Documentation - Makeup Exams are to be avoided!
 But if a makeup is needed, documentation is required to certify that the need is legitimate.
 If documentation is not presented, a makeup is still permitted, but an adjustment to the grade is made at the instructor's discretion.
 This adjustment typically reduces extra points that would otherwise bolster your grade.
 You will never get a grade lower than your earned grade.
 But if there is to be a makeup, this task should be accomplished within a week of the student's return to school.
 Contact me so that a time and a date can be coordinated.